 From Italy to Sevastopol

 The fate of the ship is unusual.
-The battleship was built in Italy and bore the name "Giulio Cesare."
+The battleship was built in Italy and was named "Giulio Cesare."
 It belonged to the "Conte di Cavour" type and participated in the hostilities of World War II.

-After Italy's surrender, the ship was transferred to the USSR as part of reparations and received a new name — "Novorossiysk," becoming the largest warship of the Black Sea Fleet and its symbol.
+After the capitulation of Italy, the ship was transferred to the USSR as reparations and received a new name — "Novorossiysk," becoming the largest warship of the Black Sea Fleet and its symbol.

-As a representative of the battleships of the World War I era, the "Novorossiysk" retained impressive characteristics even after the post-war modernization.
+As a representative of the WWI-era battleships, the "Novorossiysk" retained impressive characteristics even after its post-war modernization.
 The ship's full displacement was about 29,000 tons, length — about 186 meters, and width — 28 meters.
 The main power plant allowed it to reach speeds of up to 26 knots (approximately 48 km/h).
-The main armament consisted of nine 320-mm main-caliber guns, located in three turrets, as well as medium and anti-aircraft artillery, enhanced in the Soviet period.
+The main armament consisted of nine 320-mm main-caliber guns, located in three turrets, as well as medium and anti-aircraft artillery, which was reinforced in the Soviet period.
 Significant armor — up to 250–300 mm in the citadel area — provided high survivability by the standards of the interwar fleet.
 Despite its age, the ship remained a powerful firing platform and a symbol of the state's naval power.

 The tragedy occurred around midnight.
 A powerful explosion rang out under the ship's bottom.
 In a matter of minutes, the battleship sustained critical damage, and after a few hours, despite attempts to save the ship, it capsized and sank.